tarantool/doc/doc/reference/reference_lua/box_snapshot.rst

     **Vinyl**

-    In vinyl, inserted data is stacked in memory until the limit, set in :ref:`vinyl_memory <cfg_storage-vinyl_memory>` parameter, is reached.
+    In vinyl, inserted data is stacked in memory until the limit, set in the :ref:`vinyl_memory <cfg_storage-vinyl_memory>` parameter, is reached.
 Then
     vinyl automatically dumps it to the disc. ``box.snapshot()`` forces this dump in order to have the ability to recover from this checkpoint.
     The snapshot files are stored in :samp:`{space_id}/{index_id}/*.run`.
-    Thus, strictly all the data that was written at the time of LSN of the checkpoint is in the `*.run` files on the disk, and all operations that happened after the checkpoint will be written in the `*.xlog`.
+    Thus, strictly all the data that was written at the time of LSN of the checkpoint is in the ``*.run`` files on the disk, and all operations that happened after the checkpoint will be written in the ``*.xlog``.
 All dump files created by ``box.snapshot()`` are consistent and have the same LSN as checkpoint.

-    At the checkpoint vinyl also rotates the metadata log `*.vylog`, containing data manipulation operations like "create file" and "delete file".
-It goes through the log, removes duplicating operations from the memory and creates a new `*.vylog` file, giving it the name according to the :ref:`vclock <box_introspection-box_info>` of the new checkpoint, with "create" operations only.
-This procedure cleans `*.vylog` and is useful for recovery because the name of the log is the same as the checkpoint signature.
+    At the checkpoint vinyl also rotates the metadata log ``*.vylog``, containing data manipulation operations like "create file" and "delete file".
+It goes through the log, removes duplicating operations from the memory and creates a new ``*.vylog`` file, giving it the name according to the :ref:`vclock <box_introspection-box_info>` of the new checkpoint, with "create" operations only.
+This procedure cleans ``*.vylog`` and is useful for recovery because the name of the log is the same as the checkpoint signature.